 So, we can’t access Iran’s saffron bulbs.
 Of course, we know some Afghan farmers can buy Iranian saffron bulbs and due to this, they can expand their farms and increase their production, but this is not accessible for use in the USA.

 It is so good if we can plant our saffron at home, we can grow saffron indoors in almost all zones in the USA, and there is no limitation.

 In order to have a clear view of your harvest, we can say that each kilogram of saffron bulbs can produce between 1 – 3 grams of saffron, and if you can plant 10 kilograms of bulbs, it is enough for one year of your consumption.

 The best time for buying saffron bulbs, same as the high-scale planting, is summer and the best size for this type of saffron planting is 15 g or bigger.
 Our purpose is just harvesting saffron, and we don’t want saffron bulbs to multiply at this stage.

 The best condition for maintaining bulbs is a dry and cold place.
 You can retain saffron bulbs in the darkroom and at least 30cm up the floor.

 Don’t forget to plant the seed as soon as fast.
 Whatever saffron corms stay out of the soil probability of contamination increases, and a big part of our investment gets in danger.

 Ideal Cultivation Methods of Saffron

 Rich lands are limited, and human resource isn’t ideal.
-An increase in production cost forced farmers to change their traditional methods.
-Now, saffron farms must use complete automated agricultural machines and, with increasing production, control the costs.
+An increase in production costs forced farmers to change their traditional methods.
+Now, saffron farms must use completely automated agricultural machines and, with increasing production, control the costs.